 Remaining funds may be carried over to the next school year.
 When students leave the district or graduate, the district will attempt to contact the parent/guardian to return remaining funds.
 Parents/guardians may request that funds be transferred to other students (e.g., siblings, unpaid accounts).
 All transfer requests must be in writing.
-Unclaimed funds remaining after [insert amount of time, such as: three months] shall be absorbed by the school meal account.
+Unclaimed funds remaining after the school year shall be absorbed by the school meal account.